College Factual by our College Data Analytics Team

 15

 The #15 spot in this year's ranking belongs to University of Minnesota - Twin Cities.
-UMN Twin Cities is a fairly large public school located in the large city of Minneapolis.
+UMN Twin Cities is a very large public school located in the city of Minneapolis.
 UMN Twin Cities excels when it comes to major quality.
 It's ranked in the top 20% of all schools on our Best Colleges for Natural Resources Conservation list.

 16

 University of Wisconsin - Madison landed the #16 spot in our 2021 best natural resources conservation schools for non-traditional students.
-Located in the city of Madison, UW - Madison is a public school with a fairly large student population.
+Located in the city of Madison, UW - Madison is a public college with a very large student population.
 As a testament to the quality of education it offers, UW - Madison also is in the top 15% of our Best Colleges for Natural Resources Conservation ranking.

 Read More…